nersent/pace/README.md

 </div>

-**Pace**: Technical analysis library written in Rust, designed to be compatible with PineScript.
+**PACE**: Technical analysis library written in Rust, designed to be compatible with PineScript.

 Fast, zero runtime cost and memory-safe, but with very high learning curve.